ochi7715/terminal-minecraft/README.md

 X11 Keysym library: X11/keysym.h

 **Compilation**
 Ensure that the X11 development libraries are installed on your system.
-Compile the program using a command like:
+Compile the program using the command:

 ```gcc minecraft_terminal.c -o minecraft_terminal -lX11 -lm```